cjsharp4/GleamGlumScraper/README.md

 2) Extract the files and drag them onto your main Desktop screen for ease of access later.
 3) Open a command prompt (windows) or terminal (mac) on your computer.
 4) Use command 'cd' to navigate to the folder containing the scraper.
-5) Install all packages by using the command: 'pip install -r requirements.txt'
+5) Install all packages by using the command ``pip install -r requirements.txt``
-6) If step 3 does not work, individually install required packages using command 'pip install name-of-package'
+6) If step 3 does not work, individually install required packages using command ``pip install name-of-package``
 7) Make sure that you have folders: 'EE_Videos' and 'UH_Videos' in the same folder as the python script
-8) Run command 'python videoScraper.py' to run the script.
+8) Run command ``python videoScraper.py`` to run the script.

 Here is a picture of a windows user navigating to the project folder located on their Desktop directory and running the script: